Independent custody visiting

 Volunteers can claim a mileage allowance for travelling to and from home to police custody suites.
 Actual receipted travelling expenses such as bus fares will also be reimbursed.

-We currently have two vacancies within our West Panel, which undertakes custody visits to Lincoln Police Station.
-We also have one vacancy within our South East Panel, which undertakes custody visits to Boston Police station.
+We currently have a vacancy within our South East Panel, which undertakes custody visits to Boston Police Station.

 If you are interested in applying for the role, then you can either download the application pack (see below), or you can contact the Scheme Manager, John King and request an application pack be emailed or posted out to your home address.